US opposes Palestinian's appointment to top UN post

 In a statement, US Ambassador to the United Nations Nikki Haley said the United States was "disappointed" to learn about Guterres' intention to appoint Fayyad and said "going forward, the United States will act, not just talk, in support of our allies."

-"For too long, the UN has been unfairly biased in favor of the Palestinian Authority to the detriment of our allies in Israel," Haley said.
-"The United States does not currently recognize a Palestinian state or support the signal this appointment would send within the United Nations."
+Ambassador Haley said she was blocking the suggestion of UN Secretary-General António Guterres, to appoint Fayyad, on the grounds that "the UN has been unfairly biased in favor of the Palestinian Authority to the detriment of our allies in Israel."

+"The United States does not currently recognize a Palestinian state or support the signal this appointment would send within the United Nations," Haley said.

+The move by Haley to block the appointment of Fayyad to lead the United Nations political mission in Libya has been described as unconscionable by PLO Executive Committee member Hanan Ashrawi.

+Ashrawi called the decision a "blatant case of discrimination on the basis of (Fayyad's) nationality," in a statement released Saturday, adding that it constituted a "blanket license for the exclusion of Palestinians everywhere."

 Israel's Ambassador to the United Nations Danny Danon hailed the US objection, calling it a "beginning of a new era at the UN" in which the US "stands firmly behind Israel."